Romansh language: Romansh during the 19th and 20th centuries

 Around the same time, grammar and spelling guidelines began to be developed for the regional written dialects.
 One of the earliest was the Ortografia et ortoëpia del idiom romauntsch d'Engiadin'ota by Zaccaria Pallioppi, published in 1857.
 For Sursilvan, a first attempt to standardize the written language was the Ortografia gienerala, speculativa ramontscha by Baseli Carigiet, published in 1858, followed by a Sursilvan-German dictionary in 1882, and the Normas ortografias by Giachen Caspar Muoth in 1888.
-Neither of these guidelines managed to gather much support however.
+Neither of these guidelines managed to gather much support.
 At the same time, the Canton published school books in its own variety.
 Sursilvan was then definitely standardized through the works of Gion Cahannes, who published Grammatica Romontscha per Surselva e Sutselva in 1924, followed by Entruidament devart nossa ortografia in 1927.
 The Surmiran dialect had its own norms established in 1903, when the Canton agreed to finance the school book Codesch da lectura per las scolas primaras de Surmeir, though a definite guideline, the Normas ortograficas per igl rumantsch da Surmeir, was not published until 1939.
 In the meantime, the norms of Pallioppi had come under criticism in the Engadine due to the strong influence of Italian in them.
 This led to an orthographic reform which was concluded by 1928, when the Pitschna introducziun a la nouva ortografia ladina ufficiala by Cristoffel Bardola was published.
 A separate written variety for Sutsilvan was developed in 1944 by Giuseppe Gangale.

 Around 1880, the entire Romansh-speaking area still formed a continuous geographical unit.
 But by the end of the century, the so-called "Central-Grisons language bridge" began to disappear.
 From Thusis, which had become German-speaking in the 16th/17th century, the Heinzenberg and Domleschg valleys were gradually Germanized over the next decades.
 Around the turn of the century, the inner Heinzenberg and Cazis became German-speaking, followed by Rothenbrunnen, Rodels, Almens, and Pratval, splitting the Romansh area into two geographically non-connected parts.
 In the 1920s and 1930s the rest of the villages in the valley became mainly German-speaking, sealing the split.